skzhang1/Wild-Time/README.md

 Create the folder `Wild-Time/Data`.

-To download the MIMIC-WildT dataset, users must be credentialed on PhysioNet and sign the Data Use Agreement due to data use resstrictions.
+To download the MIMIC dataset, users must be credentialed on PhysioNet and sign the Data Use Agreement due to data use resstrictions.
 Please refer to the next section for instructions.

-If you do not need to download the MIMIC-WildT dataset, you can skip the next section and simply run the command `python download_datasets.py --datasets=arxiv, drug, fmow, huffpost, precipitation, yearbook`.
+If you do not need to download the MIMIC dataset, you can skip the next section and simply run the command `python download_datasets.py --datasets=arxiv, drug, fmow, huffpost, yearbook`.

 ### Accessing the MIMIC-IV dataset